Halenia legrandi

-Halenia is a genus of recent discorbacean foraminifera.
+Halenia is a genus of recent foraminifera.
 It contains only one species, Halenia legrandi The test is free, a low trochspire with a rounded periphery; wall calcareous, monolamellar.
 Chambers are subglobular, all visible on spiral side, only last volution visible on umbilical side; final chamber with an umbilical flap.
 Sutures are depressed, radial on umbilical side, curved to sinuate on spiral side, with sutural slits on both sides.